UT-Austin-RobIn/deoxys_vision/README.md

 <h1 align="center">Deoxys Vision Utils</h1>

-A package to use cameras in ros-independent manner.
+A package to use cameras in ros-independent manner and with deoxys_control (to move the robot to collect apriltag images)

 <!-- ### Authors
 [Yifeng Zhu](https://cs.utexas.edu/~yifengz), [Zhenyu Jiang](https://zhenyujiang.me/) -->